TEERAWATL/Statistic_analysis_API_by_FastAPI/README.md

 3. Install the required packages using pip: pip install -r requirements.txt
 4. Run the server: uvicorn main:app --reload
 5. The server will start on http://localhost:8000.
 You can interact with it using any HTTP client like curl or Postman.
+6. If you need to use python script for request.
+You need to install the required packages using pip: pip install -r requirment.txt (for request script)

 # Contributing
 Contributions are welcome.
 Please submit a pull request or create an issue for any changes or improvements you want to propose.